 It’s important to find something that excites you, because working in S.T.E.M. means making an investment in a passion.
 Technical ability is essential to ST.E.M. work, but communication skills are also important.

 A unique experience in Advanced study for recent Bachelor graduates.
-Licentiate students work side-by-side with some of the leading scientists in the world in environments devoted exclusively to Advanced Research.
-This degree is offered almost in any desired discipline and is equivalent to Level 7 based on the new Regulated Qualifications Framework (RQF) of the United Kingdom.
+Licentiate of Advanced Study students work side-by-side with some of the leading scientists in the world in environments devoted exclusively to Advanced Research.
+This Higher Degree is offered in almost any desired discipline and is equivalent to Level 7 based on the new Regulated Qualifications Framework (RQF) of the United Kingdom.

 The Science of Protection and Prevention